-Through counsel, Petitioner filed a motion for relief3 before the Supervising Judge of the Grand Jury, Norman Krumenacker, on June 8, 2018.
-Without hearing or opinion, the court denied semantial properties a motion on June 12th.
-At counsel's request, Judge Krumenacker entered a Revised Order two days later, on June 14th, explicitly determining that the case involves a controlling question of law as to which "there is substantial ground for difference of opinion, and that an immediate appeal from this Order may materially advance the ultimate termination of the matter," and referencing his previous, June 5, 2018 Order and Opinion concerning other Petitioners in these Grand Jury proceedings.

-Appeal before this Court on June 18th, accompanied by an Emergency Application for Stay Pending Appeal.
-Since then, the media and a self-professed victim and the OAG have filed motions seeking to have the Report unsealed and the Stay lifted before this Court's decision of the merits.
-On July 6, this Court issued its Order soliciting full merits' briefing on this and several other petitions before it, identifying the specific questions to be addressed.
+At counsel's request, Judge Krumenacker entered a Revised Order two days later, on June 14th, explicitly referencing his previous, June 5 Order and Opinion, and determining that the case involves a controlling question of law as to which "there is substantial ground for difference of opinion, and that an immediate appeal from this Order may materially advance the ultimate termination of the matter." brought his Emergency Petition for Review in the Nature of an Appeal before this Court on June 18th, accompanied by an Emergency Application for Stay Pending Appeal.
+Since then, the media, a selfprofessed victim and the Office of the Attorney General ("OAG") have filed motions seeking to have the Grand Jury Report ("the Report") unsealed and the Stay lifted before this Court's decision of the merits.
+On July 6, this Court issued its Order soliciting full merits' briefing on this and several other petitions before it.
+This Appeal followed.

-^{3 &}quot;Motion For This Court's Determination That The Grand Jury Report As It Concerns Petitioner Is Not Supported By A Preponderance Of The Evidence, And As A Result, Must Be Stricken Upon This Court's Rejection Thereof; Or, In The Alternative, For A Pre-Deprivation Evidentiary Hearing", June 8, 2018.
+Court's Rejection Thereof; Or, In The Alternative, For A Pre-Deprivation Evidentiary Hearing", June 8, 2018.